miguelemosreverte/TTT_electron/README.md

-# electron-express
+# TTT_electron
-This is a light weight integration of the express framework, with an electron application.
+Based on TTT_web, it is an electron-based standalone version of TTT